codem3up/test/UnitTestGuide.md

 ### Using NUnit

+The CWMasterTeacher project uses the NUnit framework.
+This guide will introduce you to the basics of NUnit.
-The NUnit framework is used for testing all .NET languages.
-You can visit [NUnit](https://github.com/nunit) on git and for more reference when using NUnit visit there documentation page [here]()
+NUnit can be used for testing all .NET languages.
+You can visit [NUnit Wiki](https://github.com/nunit/docs/wiki) on github for more information on using NUnit.

 #### NUnit Attributes